AHLF77/TIL/SSCM19.md

 WHERE height IN (SELECT height FROM usertbl
 WHERE addr = '경남');

 SELECT * FROM usertbl
-ORDER BY height DESC; -- ASC

-SELECT * FROM usertbl
 ORDER BY height DESC, name ASC;